-H OW ARE VOTES COUNTED?
+HOW ARE VOTES COUNTED?

-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; and, with respect to other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
-Abstentions will be counted towards the vote total for each proposal, other than the election of directors (Proposal 1), and will have the same effect as "Against" votes.
-Broker non-votes will have no effect and will not be counted towards the vote total for Proposals 1, 2, 3 or 4, but will have the same effect as "Against" votes for Proposal 5.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; with respect to the proposal regarding frequency of stockholder advisory votes on executive compensation, votes for frequencies of "Every Year", "Every Two Years" or "Every Three Years," abstentions and broker non-votes; and, with respect to other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+Abstentions will be counted towards the vote total for each proposal, other than the election of directors (Proposal 1) and the advisory indication of the preferred frequency of stockholder advisory votes (Proposal 3).
+Abstentions will have the same effect as "Against" votes on Proposals 2, 4 and 5 and will have no effect on Proposals 1 or 3.
+Broker non-votes will have no effect and will not be counted towards the vote total for any proposal.

-W HAT ARE "BROKER NON - VOTES "?
+WHAT ARE "BROKER NON-VOTES"?

 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed "non-routine."
 Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker or nominee holding the shares.
 If the beneficial owner does not provide voting instructions, the broker or nominee can still vote the shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
-Under the rules and interpretations of the New York Stock Exchange, or NYSE, "non-routine" matters are matters that may substantially affect the rights or privileges of shareholders, such as mergers, shareholder proposals, elections of directors, even if not contested, advisory votes on executive compensation and approval of equity incentive plans.
+Under the rules and interpretations of the New York Stock Exchange, or NYSE, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors, even if not contested, advisory votes on executive compensation and on the frequency of stockholder votes on executive compensation and approval of equity incentive plans.
 Broker non-votes are counted toward a quorum.

-H OW MANY VOTES ARE NEEDED TO APPROVE EACH PROPOSAL ?
+HOW MANY VOTES ARE NEEDED TO APPROVE EACH PROPOSAL?